lcpp-org/RustBCA/README.md

   * local (Oen-Robinson),
   * nonlocal (Lindhard-Scharff),
   * and equipartition forms.
 * Biersack-Varelas interpolation is also included for electronic stopping up to ~1 GeV/nucleon.
+Note that high energy physics beyond electronic stopping are not included.
 * Optionally, the Biersack-Haggmark treatment of high-energy free-flight paths between collisions can be included to greatly speed up high-energy simulations (i.e., by neglecting very small angle scattering).
 * A wide range of interaction potentials are provided, including:
   * the Kr-C, ZBL, Lenz-Jensen, and Moliere universal, screened-Coulomb potentials.